Overtime Laws by State — Comprehensive Guide for 2025

 What are overtime laws?

-Under federal law, eligible employees in the US are entitled to overtime pay of time and a half their regular pay for each hour worked over 40 hours in a workweek.
+Employees who work overtime are entitled to overtime pay, which equals 1.5 times their regular rate of pay for each hour worked over 40 in a workweek.

 As for statistics, on average, Americans spend more than 8 hours a day working — 8 hours and 30 minutes, to be exact.
 So, overtime is a regular occurrence for most US workers.